 We offering a free measurement service in Dundee area, if you not sure about your measuring skill, please contact us to request a free professional measurement.

-The Carpet Discount Dundee LTD measurement guide is a solid advice guide suitable for first time measurers, novices or even people with previous experience in making sure the carpet size you order is perfect for your room.
+The 4 Seasons Carpets LTD measurement guide is a solid advice guide suitable for first time measurers, novices or even people with previous experience in making sure the carpet size you order is perfect for your room.
 A step-by-step text guide to measuring your room for your new carpet or vinyl flooring - including measuring for stairs.

 1) Draw a simple diagram of the room you are looking to decorate.
 You should draw each room seperately, allowing you to accurately measure the amount of flooring you will need to order.